timofonic-git/github-backup/README.md

 * In case someone takes down a repository that you were interested in.
-  If you run github-backup with your username, it will back up all the repositories you have watched.
+  If you run github-backup with your username, it will back up all the repositories you have watched and starred.

 * So you can keep working on your repository while on a plane, or on a remote beach or mountaintop.
 Just like Linus intended.